spectrocloud/librarium/content/docs/04-clusters/04-sandbox-clusters/sandbox-cluster-quickstart.md

 import PointsOfInterest from 'shared/components/common/PointOfInterest';
 import Tooltip from "shared/components/ui/Tooltip";

-# Getting Started with Nested Clusters
+# Getting Started with Sandbox  Clusters

-With the Palette Nested Cluster option, you can deploy additional Kubernetes clusters within an existing cluster to provide users and teams with nested cluster environments.
+With the Palette Sandbox  Cluster option, you can deploy additional Kubernetes clusters within an existing cluster to provide users and teams with sandbox  cluster environments.

-There are certain advantages to use a nested cluster environment.
+There are certain advantages to use a sandbox  cluster environment.
 For example, you are free to operate with admin level privileges, while simultaneously ensuring strong isolation, reducing operational overhead, and improving resource utilization.

-Try the steps below to [enable](/clusters/nested-clusters/cluster-quickstart#enablingnestedclustersonanexistinghostcluster) and [deploy](/clusters/nested-clusters/cluster-quickstart#deployinganestedcluster) a managed Nested Cluster from within Palette.
+Try the steps below to [enable](/clusters/sandbox-clusters/cluster-quickstart#enablingsandboxclustersonanexistinghostcluster) and [deploy](/clusters/sandbox-clusters/cluster-quickstart#deployingasandboxcluster) a managed Sandbox  Cluster from within Palette.

 <br />